Practical Test Preparation

 All my learners will have a mock test during one of their lessons, as part of their test preparation.

-For people not learning to drive with me, I offer a mock test service at a cost of £60 (for 2 hours).
+For people not learning to drive with me, I offer a mock test service at a cost of £85 (for 2 hours plus a written report sent to you at the end of the day).
 My mock test service is aimed specifically at learners who are not learning to drive with me i.e. they are taking lessons with another driving instructor or with a family member or friend.
 This mock test service provides a totally independent assessment of your driving standard (by a fully qualified driving instructor) and also provides for the opportunity of driving in test conditions (i.e. being examined by a total stranger, as is the case when driving in the presence of an examiner on the test, which can make you feel more nervous than usual).

 The session incorporates an initial 10 minute discussion and then involves a 15 drive (approx), aimed at allowing you to become familiar with my car (as it is probably different to the car you’re used to driving) while driving to a suitable location to start the mock test.
 The mock test involves a 40 minute drive (the amount of driving expected in a practical driving test) but would also aim to assess (not teach) all four test manoeuvres.
 The route depends largely on your location but would, ideally, be a typical route used at the test centre where you plan to take your test (from a selection of test routes that I’ve witnessed used by examiners at Chilwell, Colwick and Watnall test centres).
 If this is not possible, I will plan to mimic the conditions and challenge of a typical test route.
 At the end of the mock test, I will spend some time with you to discuss my assessment and provide you with guidance on areas to work on (with your own instructor or family member) leading up to your test date.